our team

 Company Producer

-Aveleigh Keller (she/they) has been with the company since the 2019 production of her play, Dancing Under a Blanket.
-She has continued to work alongside the team, diving into the film world with her digital short – Blue Light Glasses.
 Aveleigh enjoys high stakes, non-linear storytelling from a female perspective.
-She likes to write morally ambiguous characters that you can fall in love with and cheer on.
-She approaches storytelling from the belief that everyone is always trying their best – even if their best isn’t enough.
+She likes to write morally ambiguous characters that you can fall in love with and cheer on, approaching storytelling from the belief that everyone is always trying their best, even if their best isn’t enough.

 Affiliate Artists